Hamstring Tear – Muscle Tear

 There are hundreds of muscles in your body each made up of interlocking fibres called filaments that slide past each other.
 A sudden stretch or hit on the hamstring muscle can cause these filaments to break resulting in a tear in the muscle.

 What do they feel like?

 It is common for us all to feel achiness in our muscles during and/or after exercise.
 A hamstring muscle tear usually feels like a sudden sharp pain in the back of your thigh.
 It can occur when you are trying to over-stretch eg stretching out to kick a ball or hit a shot, or a sudden lengthening in the muscle eg slipping down a ramp.
 This tearing of the fibres can cause swelling, bruising and stiffness with immediate pain.
 Most people are unable to use the muscle initially causing a limp.

 How are they diagnosed?

 Your physiotherapist is likely to diagnose a muscle tear by listening to your symptoms and how the injury occurred.
 They will assess the area of pain, feel if there is a hole in the muscle, do some resisted muscle testing and look and feel for signs of inflammation.
-Generally further investigations are not needed but sometimes ultrasound scans may be helpful to determine the severity of the tear.
+Generally further you won’t need investigations but sometimes ultrasound scans may be helpful to determine the severity of the tear.
 Specific imaging later in the rehab process can guide return to sport or work if this is delayed.

 What should I do if I have torn my muscle?

 When you first injure yourself it is important to use ‘RICE’.

 - Rest: Stop playing sport, walking, or using the body part and sit or lie down.

 - Ice: Ice the painful area with a bag of ice wrapped in a towel, or an ice pack for 48 hours.
 For more tips on icing check out this blog on how to ice.